 What are the connections between your own personal beliefs and your health?

 Ask yourself these questions and perhaps record them in a journal:

 - What does spirituality or faith mean to you?

 - In the past, when faced with little hope or motivation, what’s given you strength?

 - What gives you a sense of inner peace, comfort, love and connection?

 - Which of your activities support you spiritually, and to which would you like to devote more time?

 - How does your spirituality connect to other areas of your health and well-being?

-I’m Amy Hoogervorst, an integrative health coach, offering grace and space for a healthier you.
-This article, newly revised, first appeared in October 2017 as Step 27 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+Welcome!
+I’m Amy, an integrative health coach, offering grace and space for a healthier you.
+This article, newly revised, first appeared in October 2017 as Step 27 in the “31 Steps to a Healthier You” series.
+You can access all posts in the series here.
+Also, if you’d like to stay in touch, I invite you to subscribe to the Well Check e-letter and other updates at this link so you’ll get updates.